 Bright green with a red forehead and accents, the Mitred Conure is an adorable parrot.
 They can learn quite a few words, becoming good talkers with practice.
 They’re also very curious, always wanting to explore a new area.

 One thing to keep in mind with Mitred Conures is that they can be a bit temperamental.
 They’ll scream if they don’t feel like they’re getting adequate attention and can even start nipping.
-They’re not a great choice for beginning bird-owners or apartment dwellers.
+They’re not a great choice for novice bird owners or apartment dwellers.

 11. Austral Conure